hughfdjackson/tap/README.md

 # Tap

-Tap your functions into method chains.
+Tap your functions into method chains for near-seamless interoperability.

 ## Why